Surat, Queensland: Geography

 The town of Surat is on the Balonne River, approximately 75 km south of Roma on the Carnarvon Highway in South West Queensland.
 It is 450 km west of Brisbane.

 There are oil fields further south.

 History

+Mandandanji

 Mandandanji (also known as Mandandanyi, Mandandanjdji, Kogai) is an Australian Aboriginal language spoken by the Mandandanji people.
 The Mandandanji language region includes the landscape within the local government boundaries of the Maranoa Regional Council, particularly Roma, Yuleba and Surat, then east towards Chinchilla and south-west towards Mitchell and St George.

-The district was first mapped by New South Wales Surveyor-General Sir Thomas Mitchell in 1846.
-By the end of the 1840s pastoralists had penetrated the area, and in 1849 Mitchell directed surveyor Edward Lewis Burrowes to select a township site on the Balonne River.
-Burrowes did so and named it after the diamond-polishing city of Surat, after his former place of residence in present-day Gujarat state, then known as the Bombay Province, India.